 "Entrepreneurship, Food, and Technology" with Megan Mokri, Kevin Brown, Vijay Karunamurthy, Naomi Starkman

 "The Promise of Transparency in the Food System" with Michael Pollan and Raj Patel

-"Hidden Kitchens: Telling Stories about Building Community through Food" with Davia Nelson, Nikki Silva, and Sue Conley
+"Hidden Kitchens: Telling Stories about Building Community through Food" with Davia Nelson, Sue Conley, and Peggy Smith.

 "Food Access, Security, and Sustainability" with Michel Nischan